dfoos/cloudsurge/README.md

 ## Tokens System

 The CloudSurge application uses a token-based system to control access to starting EC2 instances.
-Tokens represent credits that customers spend to power on their POD (a group of EC2 instances tagged with `environment=ut`).
+Tokens represent credits that users spend to power on their POD (a group of EC2 instances tagged with `environment=ut`).
 This section explains how tokens work, how they are managed, and how to interact with the token system.

 ### Overview